-Undergraduate Studies in English prepare students to think critically about texts; to construct sound arguments based on evidence; to write elegantly and persuasively; and to understand the historical and cultural contexts in which texts are produced, disseminated, and received.
+Undergraduate Studies in English prepares students to think critically about texts; to construct sound arguments based on evidence; to write elegantly and persuasively; and to understand the historical and cultural contexts in which texts are produced, disseminated, and received.
 Through the Department of English, undergraduates have access to over 120 courses on topics ranging from Shakespeare to digital media studies, from Romanticism to popular culture, from 20th-century fiction to contemporary disability studies, from traditional grammar to literary publishing, from folklore to narrative theory, from creative nonfiction to business and professional writing, and from rhetoric to film analysis.
 Although minor programs are not required for graduation, students are encouraged to pursue them.
 Minors are especially useful to pre-professional students to indicate a breadth of interest that goes beyond narrow specialization.
 For further information and/or to have your English minor program approved, please schedule an appointment with the English Advisor listed above.

-The minor in English consists of 15 hours at the 2000- level or above, which must include:
+The minor in English consists of 12 hours at the 2000- level or above, which must include:

-One of the following upper-division writing courses: English 3304,3305,3398, 3405, or 3467S.
-Since English 3398 is required of all English majors, English minors who wish to enroll in 3398 must seek permission of the instructor or an English Advisor, who will sign the student into the course as space allows.
+One of the following writing courses: English 2367.05, 2367.07S, 3020, 3304,3305, 3379, 3398, 3405, or 3467S.
+Since either English 3379 or 3398 is required of all English majors, English minors who wish to enroll in 3379 or 3398 must seek permission of the instructor or an English Advisor, who will sign the student into the course as space allows.

-At least one literature course.
+At least one literature course [see attached list]

-At least 9 hours of coursework at the 3000-level or above.
+At least 6 hours of coursework at the 3000-level or above.